Come in ... and be ... Welcome!

 Parents should contact the rectory well before an expected Baptism, before birth when possible, to prepare for and schedule baptisms.
 Call the Rectory Office at 814-944-8509 to learn more.

 A two-year formal preparation begins when your child is enrolled in Religious Education, either while attending the Parochail School or Saint Rose of Lima Sunday School.
-To learn more, contact Bernice Shoenfelt at 814-944-8509.
+Call the Rectory Office at 814-944-8509 to learn more.

 First Holy Communion

 A two-year formal preparation begins when your child is enrolled in Religious Education, either while attending Parochial School or Saint Rose of Lima Sunday School.
-To learn more, contact Bernice Shoenfelt at 814-944-8509.
+Call the Rectory Office at 814-944-8509 to learn more.

 Adults and older children considering a Religious Vocation may contact the Rectory at 814-944-8509.

 Couples interested in celebrating the Sacrament of Matrimony must meet with a priest at least nine months before the proposed wedding date.
-To learn more, contact Father Saylor or Father Spishak at 814-944-8509.
+Call the Rectory Office at 814-944-8509 to learn more.

 Anointing of the Sick